NCBI-Codeathons/amr-2024-team-prasad-feldgarden/script/README.md

 -v verbose
 -p prefix for output files, default is '"YYYYMMDD_HHMMSS"
 ```

-The steps are:
+The `scanner.R` script follows the following steps:
-- Create nucleotide blast database
+- Create nucleotide BLAST reference database
-- blast query to database and export as xml
+- BLAST query to database and export as XML
-- extract the nucleotide hit sequences
+- Extract the nucleotide hit sequences
-- calculate the nucleotide identity to the reference in %,
+- Calculate the nucleotide identity to the reference in %
-- translate nucleotide hit sequences to Amino acid sequences
+- Translate nucleotide hit sequences to amino acid sequences
-- align amino acid sequences to the reference one
+- Align amino acid sequences to the reference one
-- calculate the amino acid identity to the reference in %,
+- Calculate the amino acid identity to the reference in %

+*NOTE: Other R packages used during testing are listed in `dependencies/R_packages.md`*

-## Blastx and nonsense mutation
+## BLASTx and nonsense mutation

-Requires Bio
+### Requirements

 ```
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh) micromamba create -n codeathon